£12.00 – Sold Out

 The mystical numerology of dossard 51.
 The ineffable magic of the Giro.
 The tragedy of a young rider's death.
 The seldom-told stories of the Anglophone road racers of two different generations.
 The all-time greats of the classics.
 And a bloke who eats badgers.
 It could only be Conquista.
-Issue 14 is now available for pre-order.
+Issue 14 is available now.

 In a new series Suze Clemitson explores cycling's greatest races from deep within, beginning with every hipster's favourite Grand Tour - the Giro d'Italia.
 Covering everything from from Lance Armstrong's appearance fee to the near-forgotten exploits of Alfonsina Strada (still the only woman officially to start and to complete a Grand Tour), but also profiling the figures behind the race (and including an exclusive interview with controversially dismissed race organiser Michele Acquarone), everything you ever wanted to know, and plenty more besides, is right here in Crossing the Rubicon.